Springe direkt zu Inhalt

 The model of the LRAD sensor head together with the LRAD electronics during a vibration test. (© DLR (CC BY-NC-ND 3.0))

-LRAD integrated on Intuitive Machines' Grace Hopper.
+LRAD integrated on Intuitive Machines' Micro-Nova hopper.
 The LRAD temperature sensor is covered by a red protective cap. (© Intuitive Machines)

 Team